k21971/EvilHack/doc/evilhack-changelog.md

   form with no hands/limbs
 - Fix: incorrect feedback when a monster attempts to steal and the objects being stolen have the oilskin object property
+- Fix: polymorphed into a monster that could jump, could only use chess knight's-move rules for valid spots to jump to